christopherritter/Encoding-Liminal-Space/Editorial-Style-Guide.md

 ### Practical Facilitation (Protocol Chapters)

 **Modular Clarity with Threshold Vocabulary:**
 Use shorter, task-oriented paragraphs (50-150 words) that maintain liminal vocabulary while prioritizing clear instruction.
-Practical Facilitation now centers on the **Conversational Log Protocol** — a structured dialogue system where practitioners engage with the System Interface to complete documentation:
+Practical Facilitation now centers on **The Structured Dialogue Protocol**—a systematic exchange where practitioners engage with the System Interface to complete documentation:

 *Example:* "Now navigate your encoded territory through direct prompting.
 This is guided manifestation—using language to direct the system toward specific regions of learned space.
-Compose a precise prompt that specifies which aspects of your territory you want to crystallize into form.
-Run the generation three times with identical prompts.
-Then initiate your documentation exchange with the Practitioner Log Interface."
+Compose a precise Prompt that specifies which aspects of your territory you want to crystallize into form.
+Run the generation three times with identical Prompts.
+Then initiate your documentation exchange with the System Interface."

-**The Conversational Log Protocol: Primary Documentation Infrastructure**
+**The Structured Dialogue Protocol: Primary Documentation Infrastructure**

 The Practitioner Log is no longer a supplementary reflection task—it is **the primary learning infrastructure**, operationalized as structured dialogue.
 Every practitioner interaction with the System Interface follows this two-part conversational structure:

-**Part 1: Log Initiation Command (LIC)**
+**Part 1: The Log Command**
 Every documentation sequence begins with a bold technical command issued by the practitioner to the System Interface.
 This command establishes the territory and intent of the documentation exchange:

-*Example:* **Initiate Log: Pattern Stabilization Baseline** *Example:* **Initiate Log: Manifestation Coherence Calibration** *Example:* **Initiate Log: Boundary Break Documentation**
+*Example:* **Log Command: Pattern Stabilization Baseline** *Example:* **Log Command: Manifestation Coherence Calibration** *Example:* **Log Command: Boundary Break Documentation**

-**Part 2: AI Conversation Prompt (ACP)**
+**Part 2: The System Query**
-The LIC is followed by a prompt written in the liminal voice that guides the practitioner through structured dialogue, ensuring all seven mandatory log elements are captured conversationally.
-The System Interface receives the LIC and responds with the ACP, engaging the practitioner in dialogue to extract and archive complete documentation.
+The Log Command is followed by a structured prompt written in the liminal voice that guides the practitioner through dialogue, ensuring all seven mandatory log elements are captured conversationally.
+The System Interface receives the Log Command and responds with the System Query, engaging the practitioner in dialogue to extract and archive complete documentation.

-### The Conversational Log Protocol: Seven-Element Capture Structure
+### The Structured Dialogue Protocol: Seven-Element Capture Structure

 All practitioner documentation is captured through conversational dialogue, ensuring systematic capture of these seven mandatory elements:

 #### Element 1: Date, Time, Environment Setup (Territory Baseline)

-**System Interface Prompt Logic:**
+**System Query Logic:**
 "Acknowledge Constraint: State the date, time, and local environment that define this Territory Baseline.
 What is your GPU capacity, software version, and computational infrastructure?
 This is the technical ground from which this session's manifestations will crystallize."

 **Practitioner provides:** Timestamp, hardware specifications, software versions, any environmental constraints that define the local system boundary.